MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 #### Select Run On Policy Update for TMPRs

-This ensures that the correct provisioning behavior applies when policy updates are implemented and use the RunOn Policy update flag on action workflows associated with the TMPRs.
-This ensures that changes in the policy definitions apply the action workflows to new members of the Transition Set.
+This setting ensures that the correct provisioning behavior applies when policy updates are implemented and use the RunOn Policy update flag on action workflows associated with the TMPRs, and that changes in the policy definitions apply the action workflows to new members of the Transition Set.

 #### Avoid associating the same entitlement with two different Transition Sets

 Associating the same entitlement with two different Transition Sets can cause an unnecessary revoking and re-granting of entitlements if the resource moves from one set to the other.
 As a best practice, ensure that one set contains all resources that require the associated entitlement.
-This ensures a one-to-one relationship between the Transition Set and the entitlement granting the workflow.
+This procedure ensures a one-to-one relationship between the Transition Set and the entitlement granting the workflow.

 #### Use an appropriate sequence of operations when removing entitlements in the system